rax-register/rax-register.github.io/_posts/2020-07-08-htb-legacy.md

 The top two results mention MS08-067, so that is our first avenue we will explore.

-The rapid7.com link will most likely contain details for a Metasploit module, so we can start there.
+The rapid7.com link will most likely contain details for a Metasploit module, so we can start there: [https://www.rapid7.com/db/modules/exploit/windows/smb/ms08_067_netapi](https://www.rapid7.com/db/modules/exploit/windows/smb/ms08_067_netapi)

 ![](/images/legacy/9. rapid7_ms08-067.png "Rapid7")